 Lorna Driver-Davies, our technical assistant at Wild Nutrition and nutritional therapist, spoke broadly on the importance of detoxing.
 Detoxing is an ancient practise used for cleansing and preserving a healthy status.
 Toxins are derived from different sources such as DNA oxidation, chemical compounds and industrial pollutants.
 Toxicity depletes the body of vital nutrients and impacts health through affecting DNA methylation and reducing the production of important antioxidants such as glutathione.
 Firstly, it is important to lighten the toxic load in the body through dietary change, eliminating things such as caffeine, alcohol, sugar and dairy.
 Secondly, the body should be assisted with supportive nutrients in a form that the body can use regardless of genetic variation.
 Nutrients found in food or in food-form supplements contain a ‘patchwork’ of nutrient forms, allowing the body to up or down regulate certain bio-chemical pathways, according the body’s need.
 This is where Food-Grown® supplements can provide huge support to the body to maintain optimum health and stability against genetic changes.
 Lorna spoke about how today in the modern world many people eat a ‘mono-diet’, a diet with lack of variety, which leaves people deficient of important nutrients.
 For people with diets like this, supplements containing food-form nutrients are essential for good health.

 This is an exciting area of research with great potential for assisting successful health management.
-If you would like to learn more about our Food-Grown® supplements and the cleanse programmes we offer, please call our technical team at Wild Nutrition.
+If you would like to learn more about our supplements, please contact our team at Wild Nutrition.
 We will be happy to explain how they can support your nutrition and lifestyle.